 - Following chemotherapy/radiation treatment, full coverage of preservative and restorative treatment costs will be provided, according to the health plan's dental clinic prices.
 A request must be submitted within 24 months of concluding the treatment.

-- For those under age 30 who received radiation treatment in the head/neck area at an early age due to a malignancy, which irreversibly damaged temporary and permanent dental development, preservative and restorative treatment will be provided.
+- Preservative and restorative treatment is provided for those under age 30 who received radiation treatment in the head/neck area at an early age due to a malignancy, which irreversibly damaged temporary and permanent dental development.

 Who is Eligible?

 - Cancer patients whose teeth have been damaged as the result of cancer treatment.